javascript-obfuscator/javascript-obfuscator/README.md

 Sets prefix for all generated identifiers.

-Use this option when `identifierNamesGenerator: 'mangled'` and you want to obfuscate multiple files.
-This option will help to avoid conflicts between variables of these files.
-For each file prefix should be different.
+Use this option when you want to obfuscate multiple files.
+This option helps to avoid conflicts between identifiers of these files.
+Prefix should be different for every file.

 ### `log`
 Type: `boolean` Default: `false`